 A small spider, up to 5 mm long with a beautiful, bright green abdomen that has a few white hairs giving a shiny, or frosted appearance.
 The legs are a yellowish-green.
 Females have a green head (cephalothorax), while adult males have a brown head.

 Often found on big leaves such as Lilac.
+Common in parks and gardens.

 The spider catches insects, sometimes larger than itself, in its web, which it builds on the surface of leaves.
 The female hides the 7-millimetre long egg sac on a place distant from its retreat.